micahdbak/exeirus/README.md

 Goodbye!
 ```

-Then ``mkdoc`` will gather that the title is "My First Post", the author is "Micah Baker", the date is "11 Dec 2022", and the content is the rest of the file.
+Then ``mkblog`` will gather that the title is "My First Post", the author is "Micah Baker", the date is "11 Dec 2022", and the content is the rest of the file.
-If we give ``mkdoc`` the following post skeleton file:
+If we give ``mkblog`` the following post skeleton file:

 ```html
 <!doctype html>